ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 </config>
 ```

-In our example site, the Cologne coat of arms is an SVG image, and its markup looks like this:
+In our example site, the Cologne coat of arms is an SVG image; an excerpt is shown below:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>